 5. No Hot Water/ Water Heater Issues

 Has this happened?
 You turn on the pipes for your energising morning shower, ready to take on the day.
-The water that hits your back is not warm and comforting but stinging cold, and bone-chilling.
-Here, it’s possible that the heater has a few issues which need fixing but check the hot water unit power supply to be sure.
+The water that hits your back is not warm and comforting but stinging, cold and bone-chilling.
+Here, the heater may have a few issues which need fixing but check the hot water unit power supply to be sure.

-Alternatively, it could be a harmless case of excessive water use throughout the day and the heater not being able to keep up.
-But if it looks like heater damage, it is not something you should meddle with yourself.
-It would be best to consult a professional to identify the issue and fix it.
+Alternatively, it could be a harmless case of excessive water use throughout the day, and the heater cannot keep up.
+But if it looks like hot water storage tanks or heater damage, it is not something you should meddle with yourself.
+It would be best to consult a professional to identify and fix the issue with your hot water system and water pressure.

 6. Hearing Running Water